 2.16.4.9.
 Safety Officer (SE).
 Manages and conducts safety programs that will ensure our corps environment follows district and Air Force Safety standards and the cadets receive periodic safety awareness information or education materials on current conditions and issues.
 Performs monthly inspections and informs group commander, SASI/ASIs, and staff of safety issues/hazards.
 Ensures members are briefed on Safety on an “as-needed” basis or as directed by SASI/ASIs.
 Reports safety violations immediately to the group commander and SASI/ASIs.
 Analyzes mishap causes and trends and assesses risks.
 Conducts mishap investigations and provides risk management consultation.

 2.16.4.10.
 Chaplain (HC). (if manpower allows) Prepares mission-ready cadets by recognizing and encouraging education on diversity of culture.
 Maintains guide of religious information and provides spiritual guidance to cadets, if requested.
 Updates staff on spiritual issue(s) that impact the corps, school, or local community.
-Prepares non-denominational prayers for all major group, school, or community activities and events.
+Prepares non-denominational prayers for all major groups, school, or community activities and events.
 Coordinates drives and ensures cards are sent to cadets and faculty impacted by positive/negative events.
 Works with Public Affairs and Protocol on special events such as 9/11, Veteran’s Day, Memorial Day, Armed Services Day, Presidents Day, and Labor Day.
 Displays heritage or orientation information during recognition months, e.g., Women’s History Month, Black History Month, etc. Ensures birthdays are recognized by working with Squadron Commanders).
 Establishes and implements spiritual encouragement, remembrance, and observance pursuant to the First Amendment of the Constitution and provides services and religious education to all cadets assigned to MO-851.

 2.16.4.11.
 Audio Visual Officer (AV).
 Films and photos are used for training, particularly in drill; to record corps operations, ceremonies, and news events.
 Works with public affairs and cyber in preparing and interpreting photos and film for publication in the corps paper, Facebook, Instagram, and the school paper and yearbook.
 Plans and design production scenery, graphics, and special effects.
 Operates media equipment and special effect devices including cameras, sound recorders, and lighting; ensures background material is appropriate and scenery is appropriate.
 Maintains audiovisual equipment (take extra batteries to all events, make sure discs are not full, lenses are clean, etc.).
 Takes photos of AS-IV cadets within the first eight weeks of school and completes the chain of command board.
 Ensures chain of command photos (President on down) are current (as required).
 Takes photos at all significant events or activities and rotates photos on display boards (to include captions).